You want smart political talk without the meltdowns?

 That's why we have to win the House, the Senate, and the White House.

-If we're going to turn this country around, we've got to win all three of them, and then we've got to start holding this federal government.
+If we're going to turn this country around, we've got to win all three of them.

 I believe Donald Trump will do it, but we've got to win the Senate.

-You know, the one thing you never you were never one of these phony politicians.
+You know, the one thing you never, you were never one of these phony politicians.

-You always just told it like it is, and maybe sometimes it's not the best politics, but it certainly worked for you, and it certainly is work for the great state of Florida.
+And maybe sometimes it's not the best politics, but it certainly worked for you.

 After all these years of threatening.